HJfod/gdshare-legacy-app/README.md

 1. Go to [the latest release](https://github.com/HJfod/GDshare/releases/latest) and download the topmost asset (Usually named gdshare-version or something)

+For Windows:
 	2. Unzip the downloaded zip file to the location of your choosing

 	3. Run GDShare.exe

+For Mac:
+	2. Open the disk image file and move the GDShare app into the Applications folder

+	3. Run GDShare

  * If you run into problems, send a message to HJfod#1795 on Discord or open an [Issue](https://github.com/HJfod/gdshare/issues) here!